BUNPC/Homer3/README.md

 1. Download and install the 64-bit MATLAB Runtime R2017b (9.3) for Mac from the Mathworks website (https://www.mathworks.com/products/compiler/matlab-runtime.html)
 1. In Finder navigate to the homer3 root folder you have just downloaded and unzipped.
 1. Go into the Install folder and find and unzip the file homer3_install_mac.zip.
+Please make sure that the unzipped folder is called “homer3_install”.
+If this folder already existed because of an older version, then you must rename that folder before unzipping this new install file.
 1. Go into the newly created homer3_install folder and double click on the file setup.command.
 This should start the installation process.
 When it finishes you should see a Homer3.command icon on your Desktop along with a link to a sample data folder called 'SubjDataSample'.
 1. You can now execute Homer3 by double clicking the Homer3.command icon on the desktop.